How to Find Your Furnace and Change Your Furnace Filter

 Does It Matter What Furnace Filter You Use?

 The quality of your furnace filter might have a big impact on your HVAC system’s overall efficiency as well as your home’s indoor air quality.
-The best way to determine the quality of your furnace filter is its MERV rating.
-This stands for the Minimum Efficiency Reporting Value, and represents the filter’s effectiveness at reducing the number of airborne particles in your home.
+The best way to confirm the quality of your furnace filter is its MERV rating.
+This stands for the Minimum Efficiency Reporting Value, and indicates the filter’s effectiveness at reducing the number of airborne particles in your home.

 What Happens if I Forget to Change My Furnace Filter?

-Neglecting to replace your furnace filter isn’t the end of the world, but it can reduce how effective your HVAC system is.
-Furnaces need unobstructed airflow for efficient heating, and a clogged filter can slow that down.
-The longer you go without replacing it, however, the more likely problems can crop up that will require furnace repair.
+Neglecting to change your furnace filter isn’t the end of the world, but it can reduce how effective your HVAC system is.
+Furnaces need unobstructed airflow for efficient heating, and a dirty filter can slow that down.
+The longer you go without replacing it, however, the more likely problems can develop that will require furnace repair.
 Here are a few of the most common:

 - Your HVAC system starts short cycling: Short cycling is when your equipment starts and stops over and over.
-This adds more wear and tear, which shortens your system’s life span.
+This creates more wear and tear, which shortens your system’s life span.

 - The air conditioner’s cooling coil freezes: The air conditioner also needs steady airflow.
-Without it, the refrigerant coils may get too cold and freeze over.
+Without it, the refrigerant coils could get too cold and freeze over.

 Is No Air Filter Better Than a Dirty One?

 Definitely not!
-Your furnace filter is still a key component for getting the most out of your HVAC system.
-You should always have a filter in place, even if you forget to replace it from time to time.
-A professional service company like Fras-Air/General Service Experts can help you keep up with routine furnace maintenance in Hillsborough including replacing the air filter.
+Your furnace filter is still a beneficial component for getting the most out of your HVAC system.
+You should always have a filter in place, even if you forget to replace it every now and then.
+A trustworthy service company like Service Experts Heating, Air Conditioning & Plumbing can help you keep up with routine furnace maintenance in the U.S. including replacing the air filter.